 - What is their safety record?

-- If you are still unclear about your warranty, make sure to ask more questions about what your warranty includes.
+- If you are still unclear about your warranty, ask more questions about what your warranty includes.

 About Elevated Roofing: